darthsoup/laravel-whmcs/README.md

 ])
 ```

-If you dont use the Facade, you may call it with the `app()` helper.
+If you dont use the Facade, you can call it with the `app()` helper.

 ```php
 $whmcs = app('whmcs');